Kopernicus/KittopiaTech-Legacy/README.md

 KittopiaTech - a Kopernicus Visual Editor
 =========================
 Plugin for Kerbal Space Program to support the alternation of planets ingame.
-This uses the Kopernicus API in a modified version, the changes will be included in the next Kopernicus version
+This uses the Kopernicus API in version 1.0.5.
+Older versions won't work.

-**Credits**
+### Credits
 - Kragrathea (Utility code)
 - KCreator (KittopiaTech creator)
 - joedavis (Linux-fix)